maragraziani/interpretAI_DigiPath/README.md

 Learning at the biological-entity level: cell graph, graph neural networks & explainability
 Graph Neural Networks will be explained together with their application to cell graphs, showing how they can directly incorporate a higher level of transparency in terms of entity importance, which can be interpreted by graph-pruning.

-## What to do before the workshop:

-<li> Get ready by fixing the data setup: run the colab notebook in [2DCNNs/data_setup.ipynb] (https://github.com/maragraziani/interpretAI_DigiPath/blob/main/2DCNNs/data_setup.ipynb)

 ## Reference papers